splunk/public-o11y-docs/metrics-and-metadata/enablerelatedcontent.rst

 Splunk Log Observer
 =================================================================
 To ensure full functionality of both Log Observer and Related Content, confirm that your log events fields are correctly mapped.
-Correct log field mappings enable built-in log filtering, embed logs in APM and
+Correct log field mappings activate built-in log filtering, embed logs in APM and
-Infrastructure Monitoring functionality, and enable fast searches as well as the Related Content bar.
+Infrastructure Monitoring functionality, and activate fast searches as well as the Related Content bar.

-The following key names are required to enable Related Content for Log Observer:
+The following key names are required to activate Related Content for Log Observer:

 - ``service.name``
 - ``deployment.environment``